shankar939014/Dog_breed_Classifier/README.md

       ```
  6) I made use of transfer learning to classify dog breeds.
 In order to make use of pre trained model (VGG16) load the weights(model_transfer.pt) after initializing the model.You will get more than 80% accuracy.

+ 7) Model will will classify dogs from other classes, output the breed of the dog, identify humans and output the resembling dog breed.